Ravmnn/cppack/README.md

 ## Building

 Currently, the only easy way of compiling *cppack* is to use *cppack* itself, so you would need to install the already compiled version of it, then compile the project.
-Support for using GNU Make will come soon.
+Support for using GNU Make will be added soon.